 As long as the tub is active and all the pipes have water running through them, you should be able to prevent the pipes from freezing in the winter months.

 It is advisable to open all the jets up so there is a constant circulation in the pipes.

 Even if the water is not heated, as long as it is moving it should be fine.
 If the spa equipment is under a closed skirt, then the running pump will also generate some heat and will help prevent the water from freezing.

 You can even set a timer for the jets to turn on for a few minutes every hour or so when the mercury drops.
-If you live in an area that experiences especially harsh winters, you may even need to keep the jets running for 24 hours.
+If you live in an area that experiences especially harsh winters, you may need to keep the jets running continuosly.